ESP32 Web Server in Arduino IDE: Control LEDs

 After you see the message of done uploading on Arduino IDE, open the serial monitor by clicking on the serial monitor option.
 Select the baud rate of 115200 in the serial monitor window.

-After the code will be upload successfully, you will see this message :
+After ESP32 Web Server code is uploaded successfully, you will see this message :

 Getting IP address